hero media

 7. WineRoom

-As per the name, WineRoom slots in as Braddon’s favourite neighbourhood vino-slinger and pitch-perfect snacks, wrapped with a transportive atmosphere that’ll place you anywhere from the tight laneways of Spain to the cobblestone street of Florence.
+As per its name, WineRoom slots in as Braddon’s favourite neighbourhood vino-slinger and pitch-perfect snacks, wrapped with a transportive atmosphere that’ll place you anywhere from the tight laneways of Spain to the cobblestone streets of Florence.

 Seasonality is key, so work through the enthusiastic list of worldly snacks like charred king prawn with roasted tomato puree and broccolini with an onsen egg and soy mirin.
-That or you can grab four courses for $109, giving you plenty of ways to bring the most out of the lovingly curated wine list that’s always pushing you to try something new and exciting.
+That or you can grab a “Trust the Chef" menu for $89, giving you plenty of ways to bring the most out of the lovingly curated wine list that’s always pushing you to try something new and exciting.

 Cuisine: European